 Scotch eggs are boiled eggs wrapped in sausagemeat, coated in breadcrumbs and then baked in the oven or deep-fried.
 Why they are called scotch eggs no one is really sure.
 Fortnum & Mason, a high-end London department store claims to have invented them in 1738 as a travellers snack included […]

-East End Eels An East End of London dish traditionally served in Pie and Mash shops like Manzes near Tower Bridge.
+An East End of London dish traditionally served in Pie and Mash shops like Manzes near Tower Bridge.
 This recipe substitutes the normally used silver eels for conger eel.

-Where Do We Get Eels?
-Jellied eels production uses farmed silver eels mainly from Holland.
-Traps along the River Thames and its tributaries […]
+Roasted chestnuts are a long-standing festive tradition.
+So is burning your fingertips and blowing on them madly to cool them down enough to eat.
 Immortalised in ‘The Christmas Song’ by Nat King Cole, “Chestnuts roasting on an open fire …” they are part of Christmas tradition.
-Visiting Trafalgar Square in London to see the Christmas tree is a family tradition going back to my own childhood.
-Donated annually from the people of Norway to the British people, the tree […]
+Visiting Trafalgar Square in […]

 This golden nutty brittle from Sainsbury’s magazine is so easy to make and goes down really well with a nice cup of coffee.